Skip to main content

 Accommodations

-Central Michigan University complies with the Americans with Disabilities Act and Sect 504 of the Rehabilitation Act.
-If you have a disability and anticipate needing accommodations in this course, please register with the Office of Student Disability Services (Park Library, Room 120, 989-774-3018) and contact me with a letter of accommodations as soon as possible.
+Central Michigan University complies with the Americans with Disabilities Act and Sect 504 of the Rehabilitation Act, which provides individuals with disabilities reasonable accommodations to participate in educational programs, activities, and services.
+If you anticipate needing accommodations in this course, please register with Student Disability Services at Park Library, Room 120, (800) 950-1144 extension 3018, and contact me with a letter of accommodations as soon as possible.
 Retroactive requests for accommodations will not be honored.
-For more information, see the Student Disability Services website
+Students may find additional ADA information and forms on the CMU Student Disability Services website.

 Civic participation

-The following communication policy outlines behaviors that are and are not appropriate in all methods of communication in the online class environment.
-Any questions about this policy should be addressed to the instructor.
+Effective communication is vital in your academic and future career.
+The following communication policy outlines behaviors that are and are not appropriate in all methods of communication in the online and face-to-face class environment.
+Any questions about this policy should be addressed with the instructor.

 • Ask questions about class material.